 No sponsored posts, shoe-horned PR / brand partnerships, or photos of me by brick walls staring at my feet.
 Promise.

-I also send out a newsletter once a week.
+I also send out a newsletter.
 Expect something a bit more personal, links to good things I’ve seen that week, and ideas for London at the weekend.
-Put your email address below, I’ll do the rest.

 I’m Jo Harris-Cooksley.
 I live in Hackney, work in London Bridge, and grew up in Pinner, Zone 5.
 I love London, long haul flights, books, podcasts, putting my phone down, gigs, hip hop, Simon and Garfunkel, rum, and loose-leaf tea.
 Like most Londoners, I spend far too much money on rent, and seeing a dog on the tube will pretty much make my day.